UMM-CSci-4553-S25/registry/README.md

 cargo login --registry local-server
 ```

-with any token of your chossing (the local server doesn't validate the token).
+with any token of your choosing (the local server doesn't validate the token).

 Follow any other instructions from the script.